-Students select traits from the handout and their notes from the index cards that are most important to them and write them in the wheel of the handout: Personal Character Components Wheel.
+Referring to the brainstorm and handout, they each decide and write their most important identity traits in the wheel of the handout: Personal Character Components Wheel.

-Tell students to leave the wheel on their desk and walk around the room and read the other wheels, looking for someone whose wheel is just like theirs.
-As they compare their identities, they learn about the diverse interests and talents that make up the classroom community.
+With the wheels displayed in the room, walk around and read the other wheels to get to know one another's identities.
+As they compare their identities, they learn about the diverse interests and talents that make up the community.
 Bring the group back together and discuss.

 - What similarities did you find?
 How did you feel when you found a similarity with someone that you didn't know about before?